Vintage travel alarm clocks

 Originally travel alarm clocks were expensive.
 In 1957, the London jeweller, Garrard, sold a folding alarm clock in a leather case for £7 19s 6d. [£125 in today's money].
 The Garrard clock had an 8-day movement.
 You only needed to wind it up once per week.
 It lasted an extra day in case you forgot.

-A cheaper British alternative was the Smiths folding clock with a 30-hour movement.
+A cheaper British alternative was a Smiths folding clock with a 30-hour movement.
 Other makes, such as Safari, were imported from Hong Kong in the early 1950s.
 However, it was the German and Japanese manufacturers which dominated this market in the 1960s and 1970s.
 By 1968 you could order one from Gamages for 37/6 [or £22, in today's money] or get one free with Green Shield Stamps or cigarette coupons.

 By 1972 travel alarm clocks cost between £2 and £4. [or between £17 and £34 in today's money.